msquared-au/docker-tutorial/README.md

 1. Shut down nginx with `^C`, then restart it with the command above
 1. Check that the changes are still present

-You can perform the same set of steps but replace `app1-test` with `app2-test` and replace `app1-web` with `app2-web` to check that the app2 web folder is accessible and persistent.
+You can perform the same set of steps but replace `app1` with `app2` to check that the app2 web folder is accessible and persistent.

 ## Run and test two applications (containers) at the same time